I looked into some of the stories you have cited. For me, I "stumbled"

 of the blessed, either spirits or living persons.
 The legendary

-islands acquired widely known names when cartographers began to
+islands acquired widely known names when cartographers

 transfer stories of the sea to their maps.
-From the thirteenth
+From the

-century on, island names appeared on maps in increasing numbers
+century on, island names appeared on maps in increasing

 and in changing locations, to the distress of modern historians